Mission to Moscow: Historical accuracy

 The film, made during World War II, shows the Soviet Union under Joseph Stalin in a positive light.
 Completed in late April 1943, the film is, in the words of Robert Buckner, the film's producer, "an expedient lie for political purposes, glossily covering up important facts with full or partial knowledge of their false presentation".

 The movie gives a one-sided view of the Moscow trials, rationalizes Moscow's participation in the Molotov–Ribbentrop Pact and the Soviet invasion of Finland, and portrays the Soviet Union as a state that was moving towards a democratic model, a Soviet Union committed to internationalism.
 The book was vague on the guilt or innocence of defendants in the Moscow trials, but the film portrays the defendants in the Moscow trials as guilty in Davies' view.
-It also showed some of the purges as an attempt by Stalin to rid his country of pro-Axis fifth columnists.
-Some fifth columnists are described in the film as acting on behalf of Germany and Japan.
+It also showed some of the purges as an attempt by Stalin to rid his country of pro-Axis "fifth columnists".
+Some "fifth columnists" are described in the film as acting on behalf of Germany and Japan.
 The film "defends the purges, complete with a quarter-hour dedicated to arguing that Leon Trotsky was a Nazi agent".
 In the film, Davies proclaims at the end of the trial scene: "Based on twenty years' trial practice, I'd be inclined to believe these confessions."

 There are anachronisms in the film—for example, the trials of Mikhail Tukhachevsky (June 1937) and Nikolai Bukharin (March 1938) are depicted as occurring at the same time.
 Tukhachevsky and Semyon Timoshenko are shown as marshals of the Soviet Union at the same time, but Tukhachevsky was executed in June 1937 and Timoshenko was not made marshal until 1940.

 According to film historian Robert Osborne, "At the time this movie was made it had one of the largest casts ever assembled ... was very successful ...
 When it was shown in Moscow, despite all the good will, people who saw it considered it a comedy—its portrayal of average, everyday life in the Soviet Union apparently way off the mark for 1943".
-"When the Russian composer Dimitri Shostakovich saw it, he observed that no Soviet propaganda agency would dare to present such outrageous lies."
+"When the Russian composer Dmitri Shostakovich saw it, he observed that no Soviet propaganda agency would dare to present such outrageous lies."